How belay devices work

 Slick - These devices rely totally on friction to stop the rope and the belayer needs to hold the rope correctly in order to apply this friction.
 The main advantage of this device is that rope can be paid out quickly and efficiently when the leader requires it.
 But the belayer has to be attentive and experienced to arrest a fall.
 Example Black Diamond ATC

-Intermediate - These devices use both a degree of friction and gabbing to stop the rope, and the balance between the two will vary depending on the design of the device.
+Intermediate - These devices use both a degree of friction and grabbing to stop the rope, and the balance between the two will vary depending on the design of the device.
 These devices also tend to have a toothed groove which helps to grip the rope and arrest the fall.
 Example ATC XP and the Petzl Verso

 Grabbing - These devices are less popular and there are few on the market.
 Essentially they are a flat device that pinch the rope when it's loaded.
 Although the belayer can arrest a fall easily they can be awkward to pay out rope, especially if it's needed quickly.